Border Collie Temperament: The Workaholic of all breeds

 Potential health issues in the Border Collie breed

 The Border Collie can live to a ripe age.
 Their average lifespan is about 14-16 years.
-The oldest Border Collie to live in the UK was Bramble: She had 25 years on this beautiful earth.
+Bramble was the oldest Border Collie to live in the UK: She had 25 years on this beautiful earth.

 Border Collies are considered a healthy breed.
 However, there are certain health conditions that a prospective owner should be aware of.
-It is a good idea to budget for potential vet bills and the time required to care for your Border Collie if they develop a particular condition.
+Budgeting for potential vet bills and the time required to care for your Border Collie if they develop a particular condition is a good idea.

 That said, not all Border Collies will experience the below hereditary diseases.
 It's essential to be aware of them to spot problems early on so you can follow up with immediate treatment.

 The below list does not replace a vet visit.
-In general, always look for a vet, if your dog displays any sort of symptoms and internet research doesn't replace a vet visit.
+In general, always look for a vet, if your dog displays any symptoms and internet research doesn't replace a vet visit.